Logotypes

 Global

-Neutral
+Neutral colors

 Neutral colors are used to structure layouts and support the brand colors.
 They include grays and whites, which are typically used for backgrounds, text, dividers, and other interface elements to ensure readability and visual balance.